 1. PCI DSS Compliance:

-PCI DSS or the Payment Card Industry Data Security Standard is the set of security regulations that were developed by MasterCard, Visa, JCB International, American Express, and Discover Financial Services in 2004.
+PCI DSS or the Payment Card Industry Data Security Standard, is the set of security regulations developed by MasterCard, Visa, JCB International, American Express, and Discover Financial Services in 2004.

 This compliance set an operational and technical standard for the firms that accept credit card payments or process online transactions for software and manufacturers of applications and devices that are used in those transactions.